Tips and tricks

 Conferences are great opportunities to gain new insights, receive feedback on your work, and broaden your research network.
 Discuss with your supervisor(s) whether you should submit an abstract and present your work (this is usually a requirement).
 Please note that conferences usually cost money; be sure to discuss this with your supervisor(s).
 Some conferences offer travel or other grants, for which you can apply.

-It is highly recommended to visit other (international) research laboratories or to do a research internship.
-It will help you:
+It is highly recommended to visit another (international) research laboratory or to do a research internship.
+Here is why:

 - to gain insights into benefits and drawbacks of different research environments;